ComposableFi/composable/rfcs/0010-define-calculations-of-existential-deposit.md

 # Calculation of all On-Chain Existential Deposit Values

-## Abstract

-This document aims to provide standards for the initial definition of all on-chain Existential Deposit (ED) values.
+Definition of all on-chain Existential Deposit (ED) values.
 While defining these values, we also need to ensure that undefined behavior does not emerge from how these values interact.